sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sessreg</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utility to manage utmp/wtmp entries for X sessions
+Short desc    : Utility to manage utmp/wtmp entries for X sessions
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : Sessreg is a simple program for managing utmp/wtmp entries for X sessions.
+Descript     : Sessreg is a simple program for managing utmp/wtmp entries for X sessions.
              : It was originally written for use with xdm, but may also be used with
              : other display managers such as gdm or kdm.
 ```